 Before I forget, let me tell you that you should test each cylinder twice before moving on to test the next one.

 Also, it's important that you write down what the compression value is for every cylinder.
-The illustration on the right will help you to identify the number of each cylinder.
+The illustration above will help you to identify the number of each cylinder.

 OK, this is what you'll need to do: